apollo

 About Pregabalin

-Pregabalin contains 'Pregabalin', which works by calming the damaged or overactive nerves in the body that may cause nerve or musculoskeletal pain or seizures.
-Besides this, it also decreases the number of pain signals sent out by damaged nerves in the body.
+Pregabalin contains pregabalin, which works by calming damaged or overactive nerves in the body that can cause nerve or musculoskeletal pain or seizures.
+In addition, it decreases the number of pain signals sent out by damaged nerves.

-In some cases, Pregabalin might cause side effects like dizziness, somnolence (sleepiness/drowsiness), dry mouth, oedema (fluid overload with swelling), blurred vision, weight gain and abnormal thinking (difficulty with concentration/attention).
+Take Pregabalin as prescribed by your doctor.
+Pregabalin may cause common side effects, such as dizziness, sleepiness, dry mouth, swelling, blurred vision, and weight gain.
 Most of these side effects do not require medical attention.
-However, if the side effects persist or worsen, consult a doctor.
+However, if they persist or worsen, consult your doctor.

 Uses of Pregabalin